perfsonar/docs/_sources/install_docker.rst.txt

 This will download the latest built image of the perfsonar testpoint bundle.
 It includes a base Ubuntu 22.04 install and the perfsonar-testpoint packages.
 Once the image is downloaded and extracted, start up the container in the background by doing::

-  # docker run -td --name perfsonar-testpoint --net=host --tmpfs /run --tmpfs /run/lock --tmpfs /tmp -v /sys/fs/cgroup:/sys/fs/cgroup:rw --cgroupns host perfsonar/testpoint:systemd
+  # docker run -td --name perfsonar-testpoint --net=host --tmpfs /run --tmpfs /run/lock --tmpfs /tmp -v /sys/fs/cgroup:/sys/fs/cgroup:rw --cgroupns host --cap-add CAP_NET_RAW perfsonar/testpoint:systemd

 Verify that the container is running::